reactjs/react-router-tutorial/lessons/11-productionish-server/README.md

     publicPath: '/'
   },
 ```
-Note that now we have designated a public folder will be the destination folder
+We have now said a public folder will be the destination folder
 of the `bundle.js` file, because of this, we'll need to reorganise our files a little,
 namely:

 1. make a `public` directory.
 2. Move `index.html` and `index.css` into it.

-Now we're ready to create a production server with Express and add a new file at root dir.
-Here's a
+Now we're ready to create a production server with Express!
+Start by adding a new file at root dir called `server.js`:
-first attempt:

 ```js
 // server.js